-The screening of pupils via a wand or handheld security scanner without their consent will be permitted, even if it is not suspected that they are in possession of a weapon.
+The screening of students via a wand without their consent will be permitted, even if it is not suspected that they are in possession of a weapon.

-Parents and pupils will be informed in advance of the installation of any screening practices, to explain the purpose of the screening and what it will involve.
+Parents and students will be informed in advance of the installation of any screening practices, to explain the purpose of the screening and what it will involve.
 This includes the use of any Wands for exam purposes.

-Where a pupil has additional needs or a disability, the school will ensure reasonable adjustments are made to the screening process.
-The school will also consider the age of pupils being screened.
+Where a student has additional needs or a disability, the school will ensure reasonable adjustments are made to the screening process.
+The school will also consider the age of students being screened.

-Where a pupil refuses to be screened, a member of staff will make an assessment of whether it is necessary to conduct a search.
+Where a student refuses to be screened, a member of staff will make an assessment of whether it is necessary to conduct a search.
 They will not be prevented from being on the school premises and/or sent home or from sitting exams.